CSB-Thukral-Lab/RAPSAP/README.md

 **Usage**
 ***
-* You can download the .pdb files and can view and analyse them using any interactive and visualization tools like vmd, chimeraX etc.
+* You can download the .pdb files and can view and analyse them using any interactive and molecular visualization tools like vmd, chimeraX etc.